-And although every marketer is doing their best to succeed in social media marketing, only few of them actually knows the right trick to make SEO and social media marketing meet.
+And although every marketer is doing their best to succeed in social media marketing, only few of them actually know the right trick to make SEO strategy and social media marketing meet.
 So here are eight SEO techniques you can use to kickstart your rise through the social media search engines.

 1 – Post Very Frequently Or Post Very High Quality

 Successful marketers agree that the posting frequency greatly affects their social media presence.
 Keep in mind that for you to be able to make it big in the social media world, you have to keep your audience engaged.
 And the more frequently you post a piece of content on your accounts, the higher the engagement will be and the more search traffic you will receive.
 Why?
 Well, because if your target audience doesn’t see your brand that often posting relevant content, they will lose interest and eventually look for another brand to follow.

 Do you know PewDiePie?
 He is the most popular YouTube poster ever, and he did it by posting a video of himself almost every day for years.
 His posts were not of the highest quality, but he sold his channel with his personality alone.
 It was good enough to earn him millions in affiliate revenue.